 Genetic Disorders Disease and Illness Physical Development A person's physical build can affect physical abilities.
 Inherited diseases may affect strength and stamina needed to take part in exercise.
 May affect the rate of growth in infancy and childhood.
 Could affect the process of puberty.
 Could cause tiredness and/or mobility problems.
 Could limit of prevent participation in physical activity.
 Intellectual Development Some genetically inherited diseases may result in missed schooling, or have a direct impact on learning - conditions such as Edward's syndrome impact learning.
 School, college, university, work or training could be missed.
 Memory and concentration could be affected.
-Emotional Physical appearance affects how individuals see themselves (self-image), and how others respond May cause worry and/or stress.
+Emotional Development Physical appearance affects how individuals see themselves (self-image), and how others respond to them impacts on their confidence and wellbeing.
+May cause worry and/or stress.
 Individuals may develop negative self-esteem.
-Could lead to wellbeing.
+Could lead to feelings of isolation.
+Social Development Physical characteristics or disease may affect opportunities or confidence in building friendships and becoming independent.
+May cause difficulty in having opportunities to socialize with other and build wider relationships.

-J. How does lifestyle affect development?
+How does lifestyle affect development?